MariaDragoumi/MariaDragoumi/README.md

 I love coding with python and the numerous possibilities that it provides, but I am also skilled in programming with FORTRAN and using MPI parallel programming for challenging computations.

-📁 Note: This GitHub contains only small personal or educational projects.
-My professional work (for companies like Bayer) is proprietary and not publicly available.
+📁 Note: Most of my serious work lives behind corporate firewalls—so what's here are side projects, demos, and experiments (fun, but not the whole story!)